pret/pokered/README.md

 	- The Moon Stone is available over TM23 (Dragon Rage).
 Dragon Rage has been moved to Celadon Mart, over Take Down, which can still be obtained in Silph Co.
 - Bag has capacity for 30 items.
 - Spinner tiles move faster.
+- Bold P is added to the fontset over a Japanese opening quote (???), which helps the status screen and allows a PP symbol to be displayed during battle.

 Bug Fixes
 ====